 Once considered the “ugly stepsister” of commercial finance, asset based lending is enjoying a major renaissance, coming back to prominence with a splash.
-While calling this a “rebirth” may be a bit dramatic, asset based lending is doing quite well, thank you.
+While calling this a “rebirth” may be a bit dramatic, asset-based lending is doing quite well, thank you.
+Asset Based lending enjoying a renaissance in this new era.

 During the recent recession, businesses, large and small, became asset-rich, but working capital poor, as revenues declined.
 With traditional bank commercial loans reduced to a slow trickle, companies endured working capital shortages.
 Enter asset based lending to save the day.
 Businesses with equipment can turn these assets into working capital with asset based financing.
 Offering this equipment as collateral for asset based loans to a veteran lender eliminates classic financing criteria requiring superior cash flow and outstanding credit.